 Personally, I did not experience any homophobia other than the school bullies I mentioned above, which I think everyone gay or straight has encountered at some stage.

-However, when I was around 13 years, I remember seeing on the TV a lot of gay guys being beaten up on the streets, especially at the gay Pride events happening in Bucharest.
+However, when I was around 13 years, I remember seeing on the TV a lot of gay guys being beaten up on the streets, especially at the Gay Pride events happening in Bucharest.
 It shocked me so much because the police did absolutely nothing to protect them!
 The people who are meant to protect us were the ones contributing to the problem by allowing it to happen.
 This was awful and I'm glad to see this happens less today.
 But to a young gay boy watching this on TV, you can imagine the negative effect it had!
 This is why a lot of Romanian gay guys still struggle with coming out and accepting their sexuality.

 Definitely!
 Over the past few decades, things have changed a lot, especially since Romania became a member of the EU.
 As part of this, we were forced to implement a whole ray of anti-discrimination laws.
-The next big step is to recognise civil unions and who knows, maybe one day, full marriage equality!
+The next big step is to recognize civil unions and who knows, maybe one day, full marriage equality!

 Another positive change I am so proud of is that each year we are seeing more and more gay Pride events happening across the country.
 It all began with “GayFest” in Bucharest back in 2004, which sadly almost always culminated in violent clashes.
 Today, our Pride events have evolved and are now peaceful celebrations of our LGBTQ community.
-Bucharest Pride is the largest, receiving funding from not only private organisations but also from governmental organisations like the Romanian Ministry of Health and the National Council for Combating Discrimination.
+Bucharest Pride is the largest, receiving funding from not only private organizations but also from governmental organizations like the Romanian Ministry of Health and the National Council for Combating Discrimination.